SHolysh/database-manual/Appendices/D_External_Data/D_External_Data_Sources.md

 ##### Details

 Approximately 33,200 geotechnical boreholes, with depths ranging from 0.1 m (soil sample) to in excess of 100 m were converted from ASCII format and appended to the database  These boreholes are identified in the database using a LOC_TYPE_CODE of 1 and DATA_SOURCE = 'ugais' in the D_LOCATION table.
 A standard ORMGP query is provided in the database called ORMGP - Wells UGAIS.
 The wells have been assigned as position certainly code of 3 (10 to 30 m), although as geotechnical borings, it is expected the accuracy may be greater, but this cannot be confirmed.
 Only about 7,040 of the 33,200 include water level information.

-##### Future Data

-In several cases, the geological description for the wells included water level information.
-Many of these water levels remain in the geological description field, although often hidden by carriage return characters.
-Further work is necessary to parse the water level data into the water level table.
-It is noted that the original ASCII files included Liquid Limit and Plastic Limit values; this data could not be confidently converted owing to missing depth readings.